WordPress Plugins to Disable the Gutenberg Editor and Features

 When Classic Widgets is activated while using a non-block theme, the block editor is disabled from managing widgets.
 This restores the older style widgets setting screen.
 This plugin is pretty simple as there are no further configurations or settings.
 In order to enable or disable the effects, the plugin itself will need to be enabled or disabled.
 There’s nothing else to worry about or set up.

-This plugin was initially published by its owner in May of 2021.
-It is presently on version 0.3 and last experienced a revision on August 10th, 2023.
-The newest version runs on WordPress 6.3.1.
-This plugin is currently working on over 2,000,000 WordPress sites.
-It has had over 4,465,110 downloads.
-There have been 3 support requests with a 0% response rate.
-Classic Widgets has below average support from its creator.
+This product was originally released by its developer in May of 2021.
+It is currently on version 0.3 and last experienced an update on November 9th, 2023.
+The most recent update operates on WordPress 6.4.3.
+This plugin is presently running on over 2,000,000 WordPress websites.
+It has had over 5,078,750 downloads.
+There have not been many help requests from customers.
 Reviews for this plugin are very positive.
-Many of the users who left a review found this plugin to be worthwhile.
+Many of the end-users who left a piece of feedback found Classic Widgets to be worthwhile.

 WordPress developers really love making plugins with on-the-nose names.
 Disable Gutenberg does exactly what you’d expect: turns off the Block Editor or “Gutenberg” Editor and replaces it with the previous Classic Editor.
 You can choose to completely turn off the Gutenberg Editor or do so for specific items: